Xixiang-Liu/Grant-Tracking-Dashboard/README.md

 * The user can enter single entry in the edit page
 * The user can edit and delete trasaction records in the edit page
 * The user can filter trasction records based on Account, Account Group, and Program
+* Total amount of filtered records will show.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>